turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 3. Integration tests using deployed contracts on testnet

 All three types of tests are crucial.
 However, in order to not turn this tutorial into a novel, we'll save simulation and integration tests for future tutorials.
-Don't worry, we'll keep it as short as possible, but if you want to see more, the full test suite is on github.
-I'll cover the most interesting parts related to unit testing cross-contract calls.
+Don't worry, we'll keep it as short as possible, but if you want to dive deeper, the full test suite is on github.
+I'll focus on the most interesting parts related to unit testing cross-contract calls.

 ... another reason I love Rust is because it comes with batteries included with robust support for [testing][14].